 Add a little calcium.
 Dogs need the right balance of calcium and phosphorus for optimal health.
 The ideal ratio of calcium to phosphorus is 1:1.
 An adult dog needs between 800-1000mg of calcium per pound of meat fed.

-Some sources advise against using eggshell on a regular basis preferring the calcium source only come from raw meaty bones.
+Some sources advise against using eggshells on a regular basis preferring the calcium source only come from raw meaty bones.
 My dog cannot eat raw meaty bones anymore due to breaking a few teeth while gnawing on raw meaty bones.
-She needed a few root canals and once a dog has had root canals, their teeth are more fragile.
-Hard things (treats included) that do not break easily with your hands are not advised by board certified canine dentists.
+She needed a few root canals and once a dog has had root canals, its teeth are more fragile.
+Hard things (treats included) that do not break easily with your hands are not advised by board-certified canine dentists.

 I also add a small pinch of kelp (trace amount) at the time of serving.
 Seaweed is packed with great minerals including calcium.
 You don’t need a lot… just a little pinch.